 Whether you are trying to clean up your home office or your workspace at your job, you have a range of options.
 As tangled cables are a universal concern, many products have come onto the market that is temporary and cleans up easily once you vacate the desk.

 In the home office, installing a grommet to thread your power cord behind the wall from your desk and even plugging it in there too is a great option.

-For your work desk, consider a Backpack which attaches to the back of your desktop computer–this one is for Apple iMac monitors–where devices can rest and charge.
+For your work desk, consider a Backpack that attaches to the back of your desktop computer–this one is for Apple iMac monitors–where devices can rest and charge.
 Stack a power strip and any external hard drives connected by cords to your computer neatly behind it, and bundle the excess of these cables so you just have one power strip cord to hide in or behind your desk.